wendyarevalo/big-data-a1/reports/Assignment-1-Deployment.md

 ## dataingest - Python + RabbitMQ

 To ingest data from CSV to Cassandra cluster I have created producer and consumer containers which are connected to RabbitMQ.
+Consumer and Producer files are based on tutorials from the RabbitMQ page.
 To run them follow these steps:

 1. Start RabbitMQ consumers and daas: